Vulnerability Through The Story of Adam

 Indeed, as human beings we all share same fundamental human needs –for love, security, freedom, dignity and so on.
 And, our life journey consists of seeking a way of fulfilling these needs.

-A common temptation occurs to all of us –and occurs to me each day– is to think that our needs are a liability and we are all left to our limited devices to fulfill these profound human needs.
+A common temptation occurs to all of us often is to think that our needs are a liability and we are all left to our limited devices to fulfill these profound human needs.
 As scriptures teach us, this is the same temptation that occurred to our primordial ancestors, to Adam and Eve.
 They thought at first that they had a need that was “out of God’s plan.”
 In the biblical narrative that need is presented as the need to know more, and they thought that God did not want them to know more.
 In the Quranic version of the story, their need is eternity: they want to live forever and they believe Satan who swears to them that they will get to it if only they would eat from the forbidden fruit!

 In other words, instead of embracing such needs and utilizing those needs for a deeper connection with their Creator, Adam and Eve were tempted to think that such need is ‘somehow illegitimate before their Creator.’
 They mistakenly thought that their wish to know more, or to live eternally, must be fulfilled outside of their connection with God.
 And since there is nothing ‘outside’ of God’s mercy, such attempt only revealed their complete ‘nakedness’ to them.
 Fortunately, as the Quran says, as Adam and Eve recognize their ‘nakedness’ and vulnerability, they turn to God with a new awareness of who they are and ask for guidance and forgiveness.
 As you see, when they repent, their mistake became a way of experiencing forgiveness, their need became a bridge between them and the One who will mercifully provide for them.
 It clicked with them that the One who made them thirst for knowing more, the One who made them feel a profound need to be secure and enduring, is the same One who will surely fulfill those needs.